 C. Keith Birkenfeld Youth Maritime Internship Program

-This internship introduces students to the skills and tasks required to operate and maintain the SS VIRGINIA V, a US-Coast-Guard-inspected vessel and National Historic Landmark, and also provides students with an introduction to career opportunities in the maritime industry.
-Students are paid an hourly wage for their work shifts and attendance at required events during the internship, and will have the unique opportunity of helping to operate one of the last wooden-hulled passenger steamships anywhere in the country.
+The internship program introduces students to the skills and tasks required to operate and maintain the SS VIRGINIA V, a U.S. Coast Guard inspected vessel and National Historic Landmark, and also provides students with an introduction to career opportunities in the maritime industry.
+High school students ages 16 and up and recent high school graduates are eligible for the program.
+Interns are paid an hourly wage for their work shifts and attendance at required events, and will have the unique opportunity of helping to operate one of the last wooden-hulled passenger steamships anywhere in the country.

 - 4 shifts in engineering (typically includes lining up pumps, performing oiling rounds, engine maintenance, etc.)